heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 <img width="999" height="799" alt="Dashboard 2" src="https://github.com/user-attachments/assets/5691188f-04f7-4ec7-a067-6c26cc83b675" />

+The visualization shows that attrition is highest among entry-level employees (26.3%), significantly exceeding all other management levels, which indicates that lower-level employees are the most likely to leave the organization.
+Attrition decreases as management level increases, with middle management showing moderate turnover (14.7%), while junior, executive, and especially senior management levels have considerably lower attrition rates.
+This pattern suggests a clear negative relationship between organizational level and attrition, where employees in higher positions are more stable, likely due to better compensation, career progression, and job security.

 ## 5.2 Attrition by Income Group ##

 This visualization shows attrition rates across income groups (low, medium, and high) using a bar chart.